-Record-breaking number of immigration cases went through federal court in 2022 | CBC News
+Record-breaking number of immigration cases went through Federal Court in 2022 | CBC News

 Court challenged to keep up with surge in new proceedings

-Canada's federal court saw more new immigration proceedings in 2022 than in the past 30 years, a sign of an overburdened system, according to some lawyers.
+Canada's Federal Court saw more new immigration proceedings in 2022 than any of the past 30 years, which some lawyers say is a sign of an overburdened system.

-Recent statistics posted to the federal court's website show more than 70 per cent of federal court cases were tied to immigration and refugees as of late 2022.
+Recent statistics posted to the court's website show more than 70 per cent of its cases were tied to immigration and refugees as of late 2022.

 In total, the court saw 13,487 new immigration proceedings in 2022, up from 9,761 in 2021 and 6,424 in 2020, according to the office of Chief Justice Paul Crampton.

-As more cases move forward and are dealt with, more refusals are also handed out, with people taking their cases to the federal court in response, Jackman said.
+As more cases move forward and are dealt with, more refusals are also handed out.
+Those people take their cases to the Federal Court in response, Jackman said.

 "It's really backlogged badly."